sehunkeem/quant-strat-live-performance/README.md

 This repository hosts a market-neutral quantitative portfolio management strategy that has been running live in the cryptocurrency market since **January 31, 2025**.
 The portfolio is rebalanced once per day, and all performance metrics and visualizations are updated automatically on a daily cadence.

+All live and backtest-related metrics and plots are located in the `metrics` directory.

 ---

 ## Key Considerations